 We will do our best to ensure that those who report, or who are considering making a report, are properly supported and protected from any adverse consequence related to the reporting.

 What should I disclose?

-- unreasonably endangers the health and safety of other people or the environment, or
+- Conduct that unreasonably endangers health and safety or endangers the environment

 How do I make a disclosure?

 A disclosure must be made in accordance with the provisions of the PID Act.
 In summary:

 - any disclosure should be made to DHA's Authorised Officers.

 - disclosures can be made in person, by phone, or in writing; including email.

 - you can remain anonymous, although an investigation may not be able to proceed if an Authorised Officer cannot contact you to seek further information.

 Disclosures, including any investigation, will be handled by DHA's Authorised Officers in accordance with the requirements of the PID Act.